hy-dev/exim/README.md

 ## also todo

-add copyrights for everything i've copied
+* add copyrights for everything i've copied
+* maybe rename global var to Tpaste, Toothpaste == too long

 ## how to